Cookzz/koumori-bot/README.md

 Specially made for nanoha's fan discord.

+## Getting Started

+Before getting started, you need to create a constants.json file on the root directory of the project and provide the following keys:

+1. Discord Bot token (example - "token":"........")
+2. IBM API Key (example - "IBM_API_KEY":".......") //this is optional

 ## TODO Features
 - [ ] Support translating nano's tweets
 - [ ] Add more reaction gifs?